-Two All-Star point guards took the floor on Wednesday evening, one representing the Western conference San Antonio Spurs, and the other representing the Eastern conference Chicago Bulls.
+Two All-Star point guards took the floor on Wednesday evening, one representing the Western conference San Antonio Spurs, and the other

 The hype was built around this point guard duel as Derrick Rose of the Bulls, the reigning MVP, was going head-to-head with Tony Parker of the Spurs, a point guard whose name has been in MVP discussions this season.